 Hybrid chili peppers usually have traits from both parents though sometimes the peppers will more closely resemble one plant than the other.
-In most cases, F1 hybrid plants will resemble each other but differ from each of the parents.
+In most cases, F1 hybrid plants will resemble each other but differ from the parents.
 F2 seeds can produce plants that differ both from the parents and each other.
 The difference between generations is because F1 plants’ chromosome pairs will have different genes.

 The benefits of hybrids

-Desirable traits for peppers include:
+Desirable traits of peppers include:

 - Increased heat: The Carolina Reaper is one of the world’s hottest peppers and is an example of a hybrid bred for a high heat level.
 The bhut jolokia (ghost pepper) and the red habanero are the Carolina Reaper’s parent plants.

-For instance, some chilies look like unassuming bell peppers due to accidental hybridization, yet pack a surprising punch of heat.
+For instance, some chilies look like unassuming bell peppers due to accidental hybridization yet pack a surprising punch of heat.
 In either case, a plant breeder can turn an accidental hybrid into a variety with selective breeding.